 Are you looking for something to stimulate your immune system?
 Try ROSEMARY.
 It will also increase your circulation and improve your digestion.
 It will also add a spectacular flavor to many dishes.

 CINNAMON is not only a sweet flavor enhancer; it also has many health benefits.
-It has been used for centuries to treat chronic diarrhea, cramps, lower back and abdominal pains.
-It is also recommended by many doctors for patients with diabetes.
+It has been used for centuries to treat chronic diarrhea, cramps, lower back, and abdominal pains.
+Many doctors also recommend it to patients with diabetes.

-Another great spice for when you have indigestion and/or gas is CARAWAY.
-You just soak an ounce of seeds in 2 cups water overnight, then take in two tablespoon doses until you’re feeling better.
+Another excellent spice for indigestion and/or gas is CARAWAY.
+Just soak an ounce of seeds in 2 cups water overnight, then take in two tablespoon doses until you’re feeling better.
 Or you could add BAY LEAVES to your favorite soups and stews for the same effect.

-CUMIN is a spice we seem to use often when making Mexican food (or the Americanized version of it) because it is a wonderful flavor that isn’t hot, but extremely flavor-full.
+CUMIN is a spice we often use when making Mexican food (or the Americanized version of it) because it’s a wonderful flavor that isn’t hot, but highly flavorful.
 It has been used to prevent and relieve gas.
-It has an added benefit of increasing breast milk and shrinking the uterus after childbirth.
+It has the added benefit of increasing breast milk and shrinking the uterus after childbirth.